Dpdl-io/DpdlEngine/Install_requirements.md

 runDpdlClient.bat
 ```

-NOTE: If a newer version of Java has been installed, use the following startup script (due to novel java module handling, This will
+NOTE: <ins>If a newer version of Java has been installed</ins>, use the following startup script (due to novel java module handling, This will
 be fixed in the next release):
 ```
 sh run_DpdlClient_java20.sh